KULL-Centre/papers/2022/rh-fwd-model-pesce-et-al/README.md

 - **SAXS**: Solvent subtracted SAXS data of the ten proteins used in the manuscript.
 - **PFGNMRdiff.xlsx**: Diffusion profiles from PFG NMR experiments for Dss1, aSyn, GHR-ICD, NHE6cmdd, ANAC046 (with 1,4-dioxane).
 - **Sequences**: Sequences of the ten IDPs used in this study.
 - **iBME_tscan.py**: Python wrap to perform iBME reweighting against SAXS data scanning theta values.
+It requires the BME package available at https://github.com/KULL-Centre/BME

 Conformational ensembles produced with Flexible-meccano and CALVADOS are available at https://doi.org/10.5281/zenodo.6628170